Degree project - Engineering

 During the initial phase, you plan your degree project together with the examiner, supervisor, and, where relevant, host company/organisation.
 Your prior knowledge is assessed, you register for the degree project and a document defining the goals of your project is to be drawn up.
 This includes a preliminary description of the background, context, overall objectives, and issues to be addressed in the degree project.
-The goal document needs to be approved by your examiner, but not before registration.
+The goal document needs to be approved by your examiner and supervisor(s), but not necessarily before registration.

 Every degree project must have an examiner appointed by the department at which the work is to be conducted and at least one supervisor.

 - The examiner must have a doctoral degree and be employed as a teacher by Lund University.
 They formally decide whether the student meets the requirements and whether the topic is relevant to the subject, for instance on the basis of the student's choice of elective courses.
 The examiner also makes the final assessment of the degree project, i.e. checks that all parts of the course have been completed in accordance with the current quality standards.
 Students carrying out the degree project in pairs are assessed individually.
 It is therefore important that the individual contributions are clearly discernible.